Skip to Content Facebook Feature Image

 A police officer stands guard by a charred vehicle after it was set on fire, on a road in Guadalajara, Jalisco state, Mexico, Sunday, Feb.
 22, 2026, after the death of the leader of the Jalisco New Generation Cartel, Nemesio Rubén Oseguera Cervantes, known as "El Mencho."
 (AP Photo/Alejandra Leyva)

-Following Oseguera Cervantes' death, gunmen unleashed violence across the country.
-Cars burned out by cartel members blocked roads in 20 Mexican states and left smoke billowing into the air.
-People locked themselves in their homes in Guadalajara, Mexico's second-largest city and Jalisco's capital, and school was canceled Monday in several states as security forces were placed on alert all over the country.
-Even Guatemala reinforced security on its border with Mexico.
+Following Oseguera Cervantes' death, security forces were placed on alert throughout the country as gunmen unleashed violence.
+Cars torched by cartel members blocked roads in 20 Mexican states.
+People locked themselves in their homes in Guadalajara, Mexico's second-largest city and Jalisco's capital, and school was canceled Monday in several states.

 Here's what to know: